kevinponce/keivnponce-blog/content/blog/twilio-video-chat/index.md

 date: "2019-08-08T22:12:00.121Z"
 tags: ["javascript", "ruby-on-rails", "react"]
 header: { type: 'icon', bgColor: '#E6CE33', icon: 'js' }
+description: How to use twilio video chat in reactjs and ruby on rails
 ---

 Twilio Video in react was a lot harder than it should have been...